kjolley/BIGSdb/README.txt

-v1.23.4: *Support for option list fields with multiple values. v1.23.3: *Add option to GenomeComparator to restore ability to re-scan genomes
+v1.23.4: *Support for option list fields with multiple values.
-          for missing loci.
-v1.23.2: *GrapeTree and GenomeComparator now only scan records if <50%
+         *Removal of support for set-specific metadata fields - these were rarely used, led to complicated and difficult to maintain code, and the same functionality can be achieved using alternative configs. v1.23.3: *Add option to GenomeComparator to restore ability to re-scan genomes for missing loci. v1.23.2: *GrapeTree and GenomeComparator now only scan records if <50%